 In some cases, the court will release a person on bond while awaiting extradition.
 Although the court generally has wide discretion when determining whether to set a bond, the court is not permitted to set a bond if the offense for which the person is being held is punishable by life in prison or by the death penalty.
 Article 51.05 requires that bond is set “in such amount as the magistrate deems reasonable, to appear before such magistrate at a specified time.”

 The court may set bond “with sufficient sureties and in such sum as he deems proper, conditioned for his appearance before him at a time specified in such bond, and for his surrender, to be arrested upon the warrant of the Governor in this State.”

-With bond, a ninety day time limit is imposed.
-Without bond, the time limit is 30 days is imposed.
+With a bond, a ninety-day time limit is imposed.
+Without a bond, the time limit is 30 days is imposed.
 If the person is not extradited within that time period, then the court must discharge the person, although the time limits for discharge can be extended for a period not exceeding 60 days.